Fade it Like a Pro - How to Hit a Fade (It's Simple)

 Understanding and implementing the principles is critical when learning how to hit a fade.
 First, you want to align your shoulders and feet left of the target (right of target for lefties).
 Next, make sure you get your weight and pressure to your lead side before impact.
 Otherwise, you'll hang back and your swing path will creep to the right of the target.
 The last is ensuring you keep track of your progress with the right training tools.
 If you want to learn how to hit a fade quickly, consider using alignment rods to feel your swing path moving out-to-in relative to your target.

-How Much does clubface angle at impact affect the ball's starting direction?
+How much does clubface angle at impact affect the ball's starting direction?

 For full shots, club face direction at impact is responsible for 75-95% of the ball's initial starting direction.